Arjun Ashok

 Music

 I am a Carnatic Vocalist and a student of Vidwan Bharat Sundar.
-I have performed Carnatic concerts in multiple venues in India, and continue to perform in and around Montréal regularly.
+I have performed Carnatic concerts in multiple venues in India, and continue to perform in and around Montréal and Ottawa regularly.
 Here is a recording of a concert of mine from July 2024.

 Invited Talks